mwojciechowskii/Rosalind_OOP/README.md

 ```
 > Don't mind chaotic makefile

-Keep in mind that running this it will out Finding a Protein Motif only by default!
+Keep in mind that running this will out Finding a Protein Motif only, by default!